uSay-Shiozaki/SSL_Annotation_Tool/README.md

 If you use this repository, please also cite the original papers:
 - Zhou et al., "iBOT: Image BERT Pre-Training with Online Tokenizer", ICLR 2022.
 - Caron et al., "Unsupervised Learning of Visual Features by Contrasting Cluster Assignments", NeurIPS 2020.

+- This repository contains original code by Yusei Shiozaki and third-party code derived from the following projects:

+- bytedance/ibot — Apache License 2.0
+- facebookresearch/swav — Creative Commons Attribution-NonCommercial 4.0 International

+See:
+- LICENSES/Apache-2.0.txt
+- LICENSES/CC-BY-NC-4.0.txt

+Files derived from these projects are identified in their file headers and in the README.